Garzón, Huila: History

 The painter and poet Yesid Morales Ramírez is a native of Garzón.
 The sculptor Emiro Garzón resides in La Jagua, a small village that belongs to Garzón.
 Colombian citizen Pablo Emilio Figueroa Urriago was the founder of the bambuco music and folkloric festivals in the town and owner of the traditional Café Minino and other cultural and entertainment centers with an auditorium, bar and billiards.
-At present the Café Minino is called Café Roxy, but it is still in the same facilities, in the Plaza de Bolívar and it is still called by its assistants like El Minino, by the nickname that its owner received for his great humor.
+At present, the Café Minino is called Café Roxy, but it is still in the same facilities, in the Plaza de Bolívar, and it is still called by its assistants like El Minino, by the nickname that its owner received for his great humour.
 The teacher and novelist Antonio Iriarte Cadena and the writers Amadeo González Treviño (Author of Footprints of war, book of chronicles and a diatribe against the local sufferings by the El Quimbo dam), founder of the literary magazine and cultural organization Cuatro Tablas and Diego Calle Cadavid and Hamilton Benedicto Lizcano Parra reside in this municipality.
 Writer and journalist Juan Pablo Plata spent his childhood and adolescence here.
 Women's achievements in this town are also highlighted.
 Irma Vargas Cadena was the first female doctor in this city and her sister Ángela Constanza Vargas Cadena (Angie McCallum), was, in turn, the first female Petroleum Engineer.
 The controversial politician who opposed the peace talks with the FARC and the post-conflict, Senator Ernesto Macías Tovar, of the Democratic Center, was born in this town and occasionally visits the city.
 Jaime Bravo Motta and Edgar Bonilla Ramírez have run the power as mayors while they have been involved in investigations for their administrative actions of the public treasury and the money intended for health care and the recreational center Manila.